 Committees

-18. The Advisory Panel may establish committees to assist in carrying out its responsibilities.
+The Executive may establish committees to assist the Advisory Panel in carrying out its responsibilities.
 Committees do not take action or make recommendations on behalf of the Advisory Panel without prior authority to do so.

-19. Committees shall contain a balance of LUSA Executive members and external members of the Advisory Panel.
+Committees shall contain a balance of LUSA Executive members and external members of the Advisory Panel.